Sebastian-Barrett/sebsite/Clock.md

 ## Laser cutting
 <img alt="DXF" src="/sebsite/images/clockdxf.jpg" id="rightfloat">
 To make all the 2D acrylic parts (like gears) I used the laser cutter.
-I designed all the parts to friction fit, which took a lot of trial and error.
-<a href="/sebsite/laser">Some other laser cutter projects.</a>

 ## Escapement